 The greatest cure for this monotony is to travel, of course!
 When you are 10,000 miles away from home, space allows you to truly relax - and what better way to do so than with a trip to Marilao?
-Surrounded by flourishing bamboo forests, make the best of your trip here in Bulacan with some of the most amazing sights and tastes for you to take in!
+Surrounded by flourishing bamboo forests, make the best of your trip with some of these things to do in Marilao, Philippines!

 Marilao is a barrio in Bulacan, the Philippines, and used to be part of Meycuayan.
 When Franciscan friars thrived in the area, they built the visita dedicated to St. Michael the Archangel.
 On the 26th of April, 1976, the barrio was converted into a pueblo and the Franciscan friars got the approval of the Archbishop of Manila to have the visita turned into a town church, whose first parish priest was Padre Vicente de Talavera.
 Marilao is generally an area for pilgrimage where century-old churches still stand to this day.
 Apart from the pilgrimage areas, it is an exciting center for cuisine.

 This structure was actually built not just to commemorate but also to immortalize the last Vision of Fatima.
 The first quarter of the space that stands out is the adoration chapel.
 Its blessing was attended by more than 5,000 people, after which came the construction of the Grotto of Our Lady of Fatima with its flowing water.
 Finally, more space was added for people to take time here, reflect and pray.
 During the season of lent, the shrine is visited by people near and far who visit the model of Calvary at the back of the church that also has a life-sized Station of the Cross.